BlockchainCommons/Gordian-Developer-Community/meetings/2022/08-17/transcript.md

 The signatures are 512 bits, plus you need the, you know, in order to verify it, you need the X-only public key.

-But it enables for the future frost quorums, adapter signatures, and then this is what will be added in the crossbar family chips and hopefully some others, Tropic Square and that other one that was discussed at the last Silicon Salon.
+But it enables for the future FROST quorums, adapter signatures, and then this is what will be added in the crossbar family chips and hopefully some others, Tropic Square and that other one that was discussed at the last Silicon Salon.

 There is a potential risk, which is X-only signatures might buy this for some advanced protocols.